MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-manage-report-layouts.md

 ms.date: 05/23/2023
 ms.author: jswymer
 ---
-# Report and Document Layouts Overview
+# <a name="report-and-document-layouts-overview" />Report and Document Layouts Overview

 A report layout controls content and format of the report, including which data fields of a report dataset appear on the report and how they're arranged, text style, images, and more.
 From [!INCLUDE[prod_short](includes/prod_short.md)], you can change which layout is used on a report, create new layout, or modify the existing layouts.